codelikeagirlau/creative-coding-13plus/README.md

  - Note: the spelling to use is the American spelling `color`
  - Remember that to see this colour, we need to follow this code with something to apply the colour to!

- Variables names are very important.
-Well-named variables make code easier to read and understand, while poorly named variables can have the opposite effect.
-If you take care to name your variables well, you will make it easier for yourself to update your code at a later date.
-Remeber, it might not always be you who has to update the code!
+ Variables names are important because well-named variables make code easier to read and understand, while poorly named variables can have the opposite effect.
+If you take care to name your variables well, you will make it easier on yourself when you come to edit your code.
+The moment you want to collaborate, share your code or get help debugging, other people also now need to read and understand what you've written.
+So remember, name things clearly as it might not always be you who has to update the code!

  Try to make the names of your variables meaningful.
 It is better to have a longer more meaningful name like `pink` than an abbreviation like `p` that you might forget the meaning of later.